Hannah Tonge of PolicyBee offers advice on safeguarding your business with insurance cover

 Any other tips for choosing a broker?

-Ask if the broker is regulated by the Financial Conduct Authority (previously the Financial Services Authority) as an 'advised' or 'non-advised' broker.
+Ask if the broker is regulated by the Financial Conduct Authority as an 'advised' or 'non-advised' broker.
 An advised broker will use their knowledge to select from a range of products based on your needs.
 They are also regulated to give advice about insurance and answer any questions you may have.
 Non-advised brokers and insurers will generally have one product to sell and cannot answer questions or give advice.

 Any final words of advice for protecting my business?